What is ethics?

 Should corporations sell to companies that are attached to “evil” regimes.

-What would you do if your supplier participates in child labor?
+What would you do if your supplier participates in child labour?

 Minimum wage or living wage?